-The Fleabane Daisy may be rather small in size, but they pack a lot of punch.
-The plants grow anywhere from 1 to 3 feet depending on the species and their environment.
+The Fleabane Daisy may be relatively small in size, but they pack a lot of punch.
+The plants grow anywhere from 1 to 3 feet, depending on the species and their environment.
 However, one single plant can quickly produce hundreds of flowers.
 The flowers bloom for 1 to 2 months.
 They do reseed themselves, which can cause colonies to grow.

 The quaint, daisy-like flowers measure about a half-inch in size.
 If located in a sunny location, the flowers may give off a pleasant, mild fragrance.
 The small petals are string-like with pointed edges.
 The stems and leaves of the plant are covered in tiny hairs.
-The main stem of the plant is usually light green, but on occasion, it can have a purple hue to it.
+The plant's main stem is usually light green, but on occasion, it can have a purple hue to it.

 The perennials grow best in zones 5 through 8 but can be grown in zones 3 through 9.
 They grow best in a spot that gets the morning sun and afternoon shade.
-They need soil that is well-drained containing clay or gravel.
-The plants can be used as ground cover or as a filler plant.
+They need well-drained soil containing clay or gravel.
+The plants can be used as ground cover or as filler plants.
 They require little maintenance except for occasional watering.

 Turks Cap Lily - Lilium superbum

-The Lilium superbum tends to grow in considerable sizes, up to three to seven feet in height with several blooms on each of its stems.
+The Lilium superbum tends to grow considerably, up to three to seven feet in height, with several blooms on each of its stems.
 Its vibrant color can range from fiery oranges to brighter orange-yellow and may even possess reddish tips to its petals.
 One way it is distinguished from the similarly appearing "tiger lilies," which are of Asiatic origin, would be through the green star at its center, which is a trait that the Asiatic "tiger lilies" do not possess.
-This genus is also more often than not much taller in size.
+This genus is also, more often than not, much taller in size.

-The nectar provided by the lilum superbum will be sure to attract hummingbirds and other nectar consuming critters, particularly around July, which is the month in which this flower is known to bloom most regularly.
-They thrive best in soil that is kept consistently moist and often does its best in medium wet soils that are not in an area that it would easily dry out.
-They very easily find places to spread in the wild and create a sharp contrast to the greenery of most gardens, due to their yellow, orange, and red color set.
+The nectar provided by the lilum superbum will be sure to attract hummingbirds and other nectar-consuming critters, particularly around July, which is the month in which this flower is known to bloom most regularly.
+They thrive best in soil that is kept consistently moist and often do their best in medium wet soils, not in an area that would easily dry out.
+They very easily find places to spread in the wild and create a sharp contrast to the greenery of most gardens due to their yellow, orange, and red color set.
 They are also often spotted, though the number of spots will vary.